M-earnest/tutorial_jupyter_books/content/3_create/intro.md

 ```
 ````

 ## Create a New File

+In the next section, you'll learn the basics of Markdown formatting.
+To get started, let’s create a new file!

-To create a new file, click on "Add file" on the upper-right corner, then select "Create new file".
+First, navigate to the folder where you'd like to add the new file.
+Then, click on "Add file" in the upper-right corner and select "Create new file."

 ![Image of the "add file" button and the "create new file" option.](../../static/new_file.png)